 Her experience also includes a stint in management consulting for PricewaterhouseCoopers.
 Erickson holds a bachelor of arts degree from Lindenwood University and an MBA from the University of Missouri-St. Louis.
 A native of Columbia, Mo., Erickson resides with her husband, Tim, and children Holly and Adam in Defiance, MO.

-Paul is currently an independent consultant working with several local businesses to support and enhance their business systems and infrastructure.
-He has managed and implemented several computer lab and technology upgrade projects for area grade schools.
+Paul is currently an independent consultant working with MasterCard.
 Paul was with Monsanto for most of his career and in his last role was responsible for global purchasing and payables SAP support, global order to cash SAP support, global expense reporting, Monsanto Corporate site services and security systems.
 He is the lead of the Monsanto IT Coop program placing 40 coop students yearly.
 Paul has a broad background in application development and infrastructure management and has extensive experience working closely with business management.
 In prior roles at Monsanto, he has provided IT support for US Sales organization, Global Marketing, Manufacturing, and Finance.

 Paul has a BSBA in Business, with an emphasis in MIS, from the University of Missouri St. Louis.
 He continued his education in a Monsanto sponsored Components of Corporate Strategy curriculum at John M. Olin School of Business at Washington University.

-The early part of his career was with Arthur Andersen's Computer Aids to Tax Practice, in Chicago, IL in the mid-1980s.
-In addition to Arthur Andersen, his work experience includes AT&T Bell Laboratories and St. Louis Children's Hospital.
+The early part of his career in the mid-1980s he was with Arthur Andersen's Computer Aids to Tax Practice, in Chicago, IL.
+In addition to Arthur Andersen, his work experience included AT&T Bell Laboratories and St. Louis Children's Hospital.
 He holds a BA from Marquette University and a Masters Health Science from Washington University in St. Louis.

-Outside of Accenture, Michael enjoys pickup basketball at St. Clement Church in Des Peres, running, and spending time with his wife Martha and four children.
-He is active at Washington University in St. Louis as a guest lecturer, a Board Member of University of Missouri St. Louis IT Advisory Board, the Donald Danforth Plant and Science Center, Global Harvest Initiative, US Grains Council, Missouri Corn Growers Association and the Missouri Christmas Tree Growers Association.
+Outside of Accenture, Michael enjoys pickup basketball, running, and spending time with his wife Martha and their four children.
+He is active at Washington University in St. Louis as a guest lecturer, a Board Member of University of Missouri St. Louis IT Advisory Board, Northside St. Louis Regeneration Initiative, the Donald Danforth Plant and Science Center, Missouri Corn Growers Association, the Salvation Army, and the Missouri Christmas Tree Growers Association.

 Bryan Garcia, Independent Consultant